 We are also committed to protecting privacy rights of our students.
 Because of this commitment, we want to ensure that employers know that we warn students

-students in Career Successlink, however, is not validated by Center for Student Success - Careers.
+students in Career Successlink, however, is not validated by the Center for Student Success - Career Services.

-The Center for Student Success - Careers adheres to the Principles for Professional Practice for Third-Party Recruiters.
+The Center for Student Success - Career Services adheres to the Principles for Professional Practice for Third-Party Recruiters.
 To be considered for acceptance,

-third-party recruiters will be requested to disclose information to the Center for Student Success - Careers that would enable the Center for Student
+third-party recruiters will be asked to disclose information to the Center for Student Success - Career Services that would enable the Center for Student

-Success - Careers to verify that it is recruiting for a bona fide job opportunity.
+Success - Career Services to verify that it is recruiting for a bona fide job opportunity.
 If third-party recruiters are willing to provide information about their

-“bona fide” opportunities; the Center for Student Success - Careers is willing to work with them.
-If not, third-party recruiters will not be able to
+“bona fide” opportunities, the Center for Student Success - Career Services is willing to work with them.
+If not, they will not be able to

 We will not post positions requiring students to pay special fees, purchase training materials, or participate in multi-level marketing as a preliminary

 Employers are responsible for ensuring that their job or internship description is an accurate reflection of the duties of an employee.